Avoid These Four Common Fume Hood Mistakes

 Storing chemicals in the hood

-don't store chemicals in a fume hoodIt’s okay to have chemicals inside the fume hood when it is in use, but fume hoods are not designed to store chemicals for long periods of time.
+don't store chemicals in a fume hoodIt’s okay to have chemicals inside the fume hood when it’s in use, but fume hoods are not designed to store chemicals for long periods.

 Items kept in the hood can interfere with the airflow, which can cause turbulence within the hood and cause contaminants to spill out of the hood into the room.
 The airflow provided by a fume hood is much higher than needed for the storage of closed containers.
 Therefore, storing materials in the hood is just a very expensive misuse of equipment.